wuchris-ch/Finance-API-Alert-System/README.md

 - Make sure you've messaged your bot at least once
 - Check that chat ID is correct (can be negative for groups)

+**PostgreSQL connection issues**
+- Verify your PostgreSQL server is running
+- Check your database credentials in `.env`
+- Ensure the database and tables are created (run `setup_db.py`)

 **Import errors**
 - Make sure you're in the virtual environment
-- Run `pip install -r requirements.txt` again
+- Run `uv pip install -e .` again

 ### Testing Telegram